sea-of-stuff/sos/README.md

 Check the README in the storage-sta for more information about it.

+This module is available at the following link: LINK

 ## TODO

 This is a list of the main things to do (in no particular order):